 Demand Side Alternatives

 For purposes of this IRP, the Company has utilized the annual achievable potential schedule shown on Table 6-6 in Section 6 as an input to the optimization model.
 Because the company models demand by individual zone, conservation has been treated as a “must-take” supply alternative available at the pipeline citygate level.
 This approach allows the conservation resource to displace supply and pipeline transportation resources that would otherwise be necessary to meet demand requirements.
 For purposes of modeling, 80% of the identified Oregon Conservation resources are assumed to occur on the GTN pipeline with the remaining 20% occurring on Northwest pipeline.
 Washington conservation was modeled as a must-take resource at the NWP citygate.
 Because the acquisition of DSM is dependent upon a number of small purchases, determining which pipeline zones will procure the most conservation at this point is still premature.
 In future planning cycles, the company will continue to review the results of the participation levels and determine if more detailed assumptions on conservation acquisition can be modeled.
-Under the basecase scenario the company has assumed that conservation resources could be purchased, on a levelized cost per therm basis of $6.
+Under the basecase scenario, the company has assumed conservation resources could be purchased on a levelized cost per therm basis of $6.
 The cost per therm figure of $6 is an estimate of the combined Total Resource Cost for all measures included in the program, including program delivery and administration costs.

 Supply Side Resource Alternatives